 The data created during the study will be used to deepen our understanding about the origins of diseases and their treatment and for prioritising drug targets based on genomic information, enabling more efficient drug development pipelines and better individualized drug treatment choices.
 FinnGen aims to open new possibilities for domestic biotechnology companies, several of which have already expressed interest, and the Finnish business environment.

-Please note that FinnGen is not an open access resource and the data is only accessible to the researchers representing the consortium partners.
-You can get more information about the access request process by contacting Manuel Gonzalez-Jimenez (firstname.lastname@example.org).
+Please note that FinnGen is not an open access resource and the individual-level data is only accessible to the researchers representing the consortium partners.
+You can get more information about the access request process by contacting Risto Kajanne (firstname.lastname@example.org).
+The summary statistics and GWAS results are made publicly available every 6 months.

 The project aims to produce close to complete genome variant data of 500 000 biobank participants using GWAS genotyping.
 Read more about the genotyping array here.